 Benefits for organisers:

-The process of releasing a project onto the exchange is simplified by arranging the listing after the end of the campaign which significantly increases the liquidity of tokens.
+- Simplification of a project’s entry onto the exchange by arranging the listing after the end of the campaign, which significantly increases the liquidity of a token.

 Benefits for trading platforms:

-Exchanges have the opportunity to attract new users by offering exclusive projects.
+- Attracting new users by offering exclusive cryptocurrencies.

 The appeal to investors:

-Obtaining an assessment of the actual financial and technical state of a project from the exchange.
+- Obtaining an assessment of the actual financial and technical states of a project.

-Convenient participation in token sales.
-By being a client of one trading platform, the user is able to invest in projects from different organisers.
+- Convenience of participation in token sales.
+As a user of one platform, a participant can invest in projects of different organisers.

-1. Exchanges may experience negative consequences if the project they have selected fails.
+Crypto exchanges may experience negative consequences if the project they have selected fails:

-2.1.
-Users have to trust their funds to the intermediary, which can be dangerous if trading platforms are hacked.
+- Users have to trust their funds to the intermediary, which can be dangerous if an exchange is hacked.

-Experts have no clear vision for the future development of initial exchange offering.
-Some believe that this model is temporary, others are confident that it is superior to ICO in every way.
-We can say for certain that such a modified token sale mechanism has given initial token offering a new life and has a number of key advantages that give prospects to the development of this area of the cryptocurrency market.
+Experts have no clear vision for the future development of initial exchange offerings.
+Some believe that this model is temporary, while others are confident that it is completely superior to ICO.
+One thing is certain: this modernised holding of token sales has given initial token offerings a new life and has brought a number of benefits that give prospects of the development for this segment of the cryptocurrency market.